-But, this is your confession, and we have had instances of clients who initially admitted that they were driving, but later discovered that they were not driving at the time of the alleged speeding offence and so have retracted their confession.
+But, this is your confession.
+We have had instances of clients who initially admitted that they were driving.
+Later they discovered that they were not driving at the time of the alleged speeding offence and therefore retracted their confession.

-Basic argument – “It wasn’t me driving at the time of the alleged speeding offence".
+Basic argument therefore is – "It wasn’t me driving at the time of the alleged speeding offence".

 For speeding allegations this is the most common defence.

-You need to demonstrate that either the police officer didn’t use the speeding detection device correctly, or that the speed detection device (SDD) was not functioning correctly.
+You need to demonstrate that either the police officer didn’t use the speeding detection device correctly.
+Alternatively, prove that the speed detection device (SDD) was not functioning correctly.

 Please bear in mind, that if you have a trial in order to fight excessive speed allegations, if you lose you will receive a heavier sentence and hefty court costs as well as getting a fine for the offence!

-White line markings in the road are spaced a set distance apart, so by counting the number of markings covered on the road it is possible to carry out a secondary speed check.
+White line markings in the road are spaced a set distance apart.
+By counting the number of markings covered on the road it is possible to carry out a secondary speed check.